IKEA puts on sale some curtains that absorb noise

 The curtains are ISO 354 certified and are made from 100% recycled chenille yarn, a fabric that can absorb between 50% and 100% more sound than other fabrics of a similar quality and weight.

-In addition to their ability to minimize noise, curtains are also reduce the overall light level and provide privacy by preventing outsiders from seeing through them clearly.
+In addition to their ability to minimize noise, curtains are also reduce the overall light level and provide privacy by preventing people outside from seeing through them clearly.

 The GUNNLAUG line is now for sale on the IKEA website at a price of € 59 in Spain to 1,499 pesos in Mexico and to 49 dollars in the United States.
 And you can get it in white and gray.